drforr/Perl-Mogrify/README.md

     cruel                                              2
     brutal                                             1

-The names reflect how severely the code is criticized: a `gentle` criticism reports only the most severe violations, and so on down to a `brutal` criticism which reports even the most minor violations.
+The names reflect how severely the code is mogrifyized: a `gentle` mogrification reports only the most severe violations, and so on down to a `brutal` mogrification which reports even the most minor violations.

 `set_themes` sets the theme for the Transformer and overrides its default theme.
 The argument is a string of one or more whitespace-delimited alphanumeric